mvolkmann/blog/src/swift/Fastlane.md

 TODO: Does each developer have their own signing certificate?
 TODO: Can a developer have multiple signing certificates?
-TODO: Are these uses to sign a provisioning profile so it is known who created the provisioning profile?
+TODO: Are these used to sign a provisioning profile so it is known who created the provisioning profile?

 ## Installing